Norse settlements in Greenland: Norse abandonment

 As opposed to the Norse settlements in Iceland, which continue to persist and form a national identity, the Norse settlements in Greenland were abandoned between 1350 and 1500 and have no historical continuity with the contemporary Danish presence.
 The decline of the settlements and their contacts with Iceland and the Norse mainland appears to have been a slow process with multi-layered causes.

 The Greenland carrier (Groenlands Knorr) made the Greenland run at intervals until 1369, when she sank and was apparently not replaced.

 Sometime between 1350 and 1400, the Greenland western settlement was abandoned. Ívar Bárðarson (Ivar Bardarson), a priest from Norway, sailed from the Eastern to the Western Settlement in 1350, but did not find anyone living there.
-He suspected that the skrælingjar had conquered the settlement and killed all the inhabitants.
 As a result, King Magnus Eriksson of Sweden and Norway sent a Swedish-Norwegian expedition to western Greenland in 1355 to help the settlers.
 Captain Paul Knutson reached the Western Settlement, but did not find any Norse.

 The last recorded Norwegian merchant ship reached Greenland in 1406.
 Captain Þórsteinn Óláfsson (Thorstein Olafsson) stayed in Greenland for a few years and married Sigríðr Bjarnardóttir (Sigrid Björnsdottir) in the church of Hvalsey in 1408.
 This report in the Nýi Annáll is the last evident written record of people who were in Greenland.
 Later there are reports in the various Annálar about observations of people on Greenland (see the translated sources).
 After that, no contacts with the rest of Europe can be found in terms of sources.
 Whether they were actually broken off is doubtful given the archaeological findings.

 The Danish cartographer Claudius Clavus seems to have visited Greenland in 1420, according to documents written by Nicolaus Germanus and Henricus Martellus Germanus, who had access to original cartographic notes and a map by Clavus.
 In the late 20th century the Danish scholars Axel Anthon Bjørnbo and Carl S. Petersen found two mathematical manuscripts containing the second chart of the Claudius Clavus map from his journey to Greenland (where he mapped the area).